 Every species fight their battle of survival in different ways.
 Besides, lots of external factors also influence their survival on the specific ecosystem.
 They are exposed to predators, bad weather conditions, fight for their food and shelter.
 Everything is directly proportional to their rate of survival.

 Human interference also leads to their destruction of habitat as a result of which many species lose their home and eventually die.
 Natural disasters like forest fires, landslides, volcanic eruptions can also lead to the destruction of species and their habitat.

 For example, the recent Australian fires were brutal.
 Lots of species were the victims of these fires.

 However, lots of species strive for the battle of surviving it to the longest.
-Bowhead whales are the species who can last for 200 years.
+To summarise, Bowhead whales are the species who can last for 200 years.

 We also saw that many animals live better in captivity rather in the wild.
 As they are not exposed to the challenges in the wild, their longevity increases.

 Therefore, apart from what these species face to survive, a lot of factors concerned with humans could be taken care off and initiatives should be taken by each to help these animals fight the battle of sustaining.

 Cutting off the power supply, using footsteps for covering shorter distances, planting trees are some of the steps that would contribute to long survival rates